jina-ai/docs/chapters/tutorials/index.rst

 .. image:: res/plot_flow1.png
    :width: 600

-You can see a Flow with two pods, but what if you have many pods? this can quickly become very messy, so it is best practice to name all the Executors with `name='CoolName`.
+You can see a Flow with two pods, but what if you have many pods? this can quickly become very messy, so it is better to name the Executors with `name='CoolName`.
 So in our example, we use:

 .. code-block:: python